Guide to Work, Study, Travel and Living Abroad

-How to Choose the Best City to Live Abroad
+How to Choose the Top Cities to Live and Move Abroad

 If you have a chance to live in Amsterdam, you might want to give it a go.

-For many expats, what is perceived as "quality of life" is important and encompasses everything that makes living in a city enjoyable—from the often-important cost of living, food, housing, transportation, arts and culture, leisure time activities, educational opportunities, climate, geographical location, health care, and safety, etc. What makes a city great depends not only on your interests and way of living but also on your age, family status, as well as professional and educational goals.
-What makes a city great can change over time, just as some move from city to city and place to place in their homeland.
-In sum, we have observed over the years that for many people choices about where to live are a matter of the perception of subjective quality over "objective" measurable quantity.
+For many expats, what they perceive as "quality of life" is essential and encompasses everything that makes living in a city enjoyable — from the often-important cost of living, food, housing, transportation, arts and culture, leisure time activities, educational opportunities, climate, geographical location, health care, and safety, etc. What makes a city great depends not only on your interests and way of living but also on your age, family status, and professional and educational goals.
+What makes a city great can change over time, just as some move from city to city and from place to place in their homeland.
+In sum, we have observed over the years that for many people, choices about where to live are a matter of the perception of subjective quality over "objective" measurable quantity.

 Day or night, you are always aware that you are walking through history in Rome, one of the many charms of a sensual and mysterious city.